Tag Archives: Anthony Williams

 It’s just such a fun comic there’s only one thing for it.

 Now of course this will take a while, it was Marvel UK’s most popular comic at one stage and lasted a whopping 193 issues, alongside four annuals, specials, poster magazines and more, even a puzzle spin-off.
-It’s going to be quite the task so don’t expect any more real time reviews for quite some time, but I am officially announcing they’ll be joining the OiNK Blog as soon as possible.
-The daunting thought of covering a series of its size on a weekly basis has put me off in the past, but after reading an actual issue there’s no way I could do anything less.
+It’s going to be quite the task so don’t expect any more real time reviews for quite some time.
+The daunting thought of covering a series of its size on a weekly basis has put me off in the past, but after reading this issue again perhaps I could use my own model of how I covered the publisher’s Transformers.

 Finally, just look at this little Easter egg I found while doing some research, from the pages of IDW‘s Ghostbusters Crossing Over comic from 2006!